New York State Police And The Cattaraugus County Sheriff's Office Enter Into New Dispatching Agreement

 [Little Valley, NY]- The New York State Sheriffs’ Association Institute will begin its annual Honorary Membership drive inCattaraugusCounty within the next few days according to Sheriff Timothy Whitcomb.

 The Cattaraugus County Sheriff’s Office is alerting the public to a phone scam that is generating in the Cattaraugus County Area.
-Residents are receiving phone calls from individuals stating that they are from the Federal Government informing tax payers that they have won Federal Grant Monies.
+Residents are receiving phone calls from Medical Alert System informing the elderly they have won a free alert system.
 Residents are being asked for personal information to include personal identification, debit and credit card information, social security numbers, address information and more.

 Unique to this scam it is a repeat scam that tends to call 4 or 5 times over, unlike most where you usually receive one call and it stops.
 Reside

 After an investigation conducted by the Southern Tier Regional Drug Task Force the listed defendant was charged with two counts of Criminal Possession of a Controlled Substance with intent to sell in the third degree, and two counts of criminal sale of a controlled substance in the 3rd degree.

 The charges were a result from two separate incidents where the listed defendant sold cocaine to another person while in the City of Salamanca.

 The defendant was arraigned in the City of Salamanca where he was remanded to the Cattaraugus County Jail in lieu 10,000.00 dollars bail.